Serbs: Education and science

 Many Serbs have contributed to the field of science and technology.
 There are more Serbian scientists and scholars working abroad than in the Balkans.
 At least 7000 Serbs who have a PhD are working abroad.
+Medical specialists from Serbia have performed a number of operations which have been described as pioneer works.

-Serbian American scientist, inventor, physicist, mechanical engineer and electrical engineer Nikola Tesla is regarded as one of the most important inventors in history.
+Serbian American mechanical and electrical engineer Nikola Tesla is regarded as one of the most important inventors in history.
 He is renowned for his contributions to the discipline of electricity and magnetism in the late 19th and early 20th century.
 Seven Serbian American engineers and scientists known as Serbo 7 took part in construction of the Apollo spaceship.
 Physicist and physical chemist Mihajlo Pupin is best known for his landmark theory of modern electrical filters as well as for his numerous patents, while Milutin Milanković is best known for his theory of long-term climate change caused by changes in the position of the Earth in comparison to the Sun, now known as Milankovitch cycles.
 Gordana Vunjak-Novakovic is a Serbian American biomedical engineer focusing on engineering human tissues for regenerative medicine, stem cell research and modeling of disease.
 She is one of the most highly cited scientists of all times.

 Notable Serb mathematicians include Mihailo Petrović, Jovan Karamata and Đuro Kurepa.
 Mihailo Petrović is known for having contributed significantly to differential equations and phenomenology, as well as inventing one of the first prototypes of an analog computer.
 Roger Joseph Boscovich was a Ragusan physicist, astronomer, mathematician and polymath of paternal Serbian origin (although there are competing claims for Bošković's nationality) who produced a precursor of atomic theory and made many contributions to astronomy and also discovered the absence of atmosphere on the Moon.
 Jovan Cvijić founded modern geography in Serbia and made pioneering research on the geography of the Balkan Peninsula, Dinaric race and karst.
 Josif Pančić made contributions to botany and discovered a number of new floral species including the Serbian spruce.
 Biologist and physiologist Ivan Đaja performed research in the role of the adrenal glands in thermoregulation, as well as pioneering work in hypothermia.

 Valtazar Bogišić is considered to be a pioneer in the sociology of law and sociological jurisprudence.

 Names

 There are several different layers of Serbian names.
 Serbian given names largely originate from Slavic roots:

 e.g., Vuk, Bojan, Goran, Zoran, Dragan, Milan, Miroslav, Vladimir, Slobodan, Dušan, Milica, Nevena, Vesna, Radmila.
-Other names are of Christian origin, originating from the bible (Hebrew, through Greek), such as Lazar, Mihailo, Ivan, Jovan, Ilija, Marija, Ana, Ivana.
+Other names are of Christian origin, originating from the Bible (Hebrew, through Greek), such as Lazar, Mihailo, Ivan, Jovan, Ilija, Marija, Ana, Ivana.
 Along similar lines of non-Slavic Christian names are Greek ones such as: Stefan, Nikola, Aleksandar, Filip, Đorđe, Andrej, Jelena, Katarina, Vasilije, Todor, while those of Latin origin include: Marko, Antonije, Srđan, Marina, Petar, Pavle, Natalija, Igor (through Russian).